evdrug/project-lvl1-s276/README.md

-    brain-even - Answer "yes" if number even otherwise answer "no". brain-calc - What is the result of the expression? brain-gcd - Find the greatest common divisor of given numbers. brain-balance - Balance the given number..
+    brain-even - Answer "yes" if number even otherwise answer "no". brain-calc - What is the result of the expression? brain-gcd - Find the greatest common divisor of given numbers. brain-balance - Balance the given number.
+    brain-progression - What number is missing in this progression? brain-prime - Answer "yes" if prime number otherwise answer "no".

  https://asciinema.org/a/WJIbZbzC4uYVjHFQbCliUblD1